 Set the granularity of cost monitoring and cost enforcement.
 The system provides a lower bounds for this.
-When set below the lower bound, granularity is set to this lower bound.
+When nanos is below this lower bound, granularity is sliently set to this lower bound.
 In general, this is the precision of the realtime clock.